Aerial Support to Regional Enforcement Agencies

 How large is the Sheriff’s aviation unit and where is ASTREA based?

-ASTREA is based at Gillespie Airport in El Cajon, CA. The San Diego Sheriff’s Department operates a fleet of eight helicopters.
-Of the eight helicopters, four are MD500 series helicopters and two are Bell 407 helicopters, which are primarily dedicated to law enforcement support.
+ASTREA is based at Gillespie Airport in El Cajon, CA. The San Diego Sheriff’s Department operates a fleet of nine helicopters.
+Of the nine helicopters, four are MD500 series helicopters and two are Bell 407 helicopters, which are primarily dedicated to law enforcement support.
 Three helicopters (Bell 205 A1++) are primarily dedicated to fire suppression/search and rescue operations.
 Staffing consists of one lieutenant, two sergeants, fourteen deputy sheriffs and six mechanics.

 When does ASTREA initiate air support and what is the frequency of air support?